 Household items that can be moved from one property to another will not generally be covered by a ‘buildings’ policy, but will need to be covered under a ‘contents’ policy.
 Contents insurance usually covers any items which can be taken from one residential property to another, for example, furniture, TV sets, rugs and carpets, paintings, jewellery, etc.

 While it is generally easy to determine whether an item is part of the buildings or part of the contents, in some cases, this is not immediately apparent.

 You are encouraged to ask your policy provider for information regarding the different policies available and the coverage offered under each policy.
 Having all the necessary information will help you choose the insurance cover which best suits your needs.

 Home insurance provides coverage in the case of loss or damage to your property and/or the contents of your home as well as liability for injuries and damage you cause to third parties arising from your home ownership or personal liability.

 You can legally own a home without a home insurance.
 But, if you buy your home and finance the purchase with a home loan, your lender will most likely require you to get home insurance cover.
-The reason for this mandatory requirements is that lenders need to protect their investment in your home in case it burns down or is badly damaged by a disaster.
+The reason for this mandatory requirement is that lenders need to protect their investment in your home in case it burns down or is badly damaged by a disaster.

 After your home loan is paid off, no one will force you to buy home insurance.
 But it does not make sense to cancel your policy and risk losing what you have invested in your home.